Team37-ID/clim/README.md

 ## How to Use Clim

+> For Windows user:

 1. Download the executable file from the [download channel](#download-channel).
 2. Save the file where it was downloaded
+3. Create a folder in `C:\Program Files\` and name it to `clim`
+4. Move the file to `C:\Program Files\clim`
+5. Now, edit the environment variable and add `C:\Program Files\clim` to the path
-3. Open the command prompt
+6. If you have any command prompt open, close it and reopen the command prompt
-4. Type `clim` and press enter
+7. Type `clim` and press enter
-5. Navigate through the options via arrow key and enter
+8. Navigate through the options via arrow key and enter

 ## Screenshots